 £35,920 |

-A Bachelor of Medicine, also known as an MBBS, in the UK prepares students for a career in medicine, including roles such as doctors, surgeons, and medical researchers.
-To pursue a Bachelor of Medicine degree in the UK, students typically need to have completed high school or its equivalent with a strong academic record, including subjects such as biology, chemistry, and physics.
+A Bachelor of Medicine, also known as an MBBS, prepares students for a career in medicine, including roles such as doctors, surgeons, and medical researchers.
+To pursue a Bachelor of Medicine degree in the UK, students must have completed high school or its equivalent with a strong academic record, including biology, chemistry, and physics.

-A Bachelor of Medicine degree in the UK includes both classroom learning and clinical experience.
+A UK Bachelor of Medicine degree includes classroom learning and clinical experience.
 In the early years of the course, students learn about the basic sciences and medical terminology, while later years focus on clinical skills and patient care.
 Students typically also participate in clinical rotations in hospitals and other healthcare settings.

 A Master's in Medicine is a postgraduate course that focuses on advancing the knowledge and skills of healthcare professionals in a specific area of medicine.
-To pursue a Master's in Medicine, you'll typically need to have completed a bachelor's degree in medicine.
+To pursue a Master's in Medicine, you'll typically need a bachelor's degree in medicine.

-A Master's in Medicine typically includes advanced coursework in areas such as pharmacology, pathophysiology, epidemiology, clinical research, and patient care.
+A Master's in Medicine typically includes advanced pharmacology, pathophysiology, epidemiology, clinical research, and patient care coursework.

 A PhD in medicine is an advanced degree that involves conducting original research in a medical field.
 It typically takes 4-6 years to complete, and after completing your PhD, you may pursue a career in academia, industry, or government.
-Many PhDs in medicine go on to work in research, development, and regulatory affairs in pharmaceutical and biotech companies, while others become professors and researchers at universities or work in government agencies like the National Institutes of Health.
+Many PhDs in medicine go on to work in research, development, and regulatory affairs in pharmaceutical and biotech companies.
+In contrast, others become university professors and researchers or work in government agencies like the National Institutes of Health.

-Students graduating from an MBBS course in the UK have a variety of different options available to them.
+Students graduating from an MBBS course in the UK have various options.
 Many opt for further study, but common career paths include:

-The average medicine salary for medical professionals in the UK varies widely depending on the specific field of medicine and the level of experience.
+The average salary for medical professionals in the UK varies widely depending on the specific field of medicine and the experience level.
 Based on data from the National Careers Service and the NHS, here are a selected number of medical specialities and the average weighted salary.

 If you decide you want to study medicine, you will need to enrol at a medical school, which is often part of a university but will have strong links to local hospitals and medical practices.
-For undergraduate medicine, students will need exceptional grades in subjects such as biology, chemistry, and physics.
+Students will need exceptional grades in biology, chemistry, and physics for undergraduate medicine.

 The UK Clinical Aptitude Test (UKCAT) is part of the selection process of some UK medical and dental schools.
 It is an online test designed to test cognitive abilities, attitudes, critical thinking, and logical reasoning.
 There are four reasoning tests and a situational judgement test.

 The test is taken at your local test centre, with each subtest in a multiple-choice format.
-Past papers are not available, but there are specimen questions on the UCAT website.
-The UCAT must be taken by applicants at the following universities:
+Past papers are unavailable, but specimen questions are on the UCAT website.
+Applicants must take the UCAT at the following universities:

-To learn more about the best Medicine courses in the UK, find details on the top ten ranking Medical Schools in the Guardian University Guide 2023 below:
+To learn more about the best medicine courses in the UK, find details on the top ten ranking Medical Schools in the Guardian University Guide 2025 below:

 Four out of the top ten medical schools in the world are in the UK.
 UK medical schools are a popular destination amongst international students who want to study MBBS in the UK.

-Yes, there is a range of scholarships available to study medicine degrees in the UK.
+Yes, various scholarships are available to study medicine degrees in the UK.
 Contact an SI-UK consultant to learn more.

-For medicine graduate entry in the UK, students need to study chemistry and biology with either maths or physics.
+For medicine graduate entry in the UK, students must study chemistry and biology with either maths or physics.

-Applicants need to be at least 18 years old to qualify for the medicine graduate entry in the UK.
+Applicants must be at least 18 years old to qualify for the medicine graduate entry in the UK.

 Top medical schools in the UK advise students to get relevant medical experience as a volunteer or intern to strengthen their medical application.